hube12/DungeonCracker/README.md

 Enter the X Y and Z of the spawner (use the looking at or Targeted block line in the F3 menu) then enter the sequence you previously got with the .exe

-Before 1.14 use twice the jar for the version, get the dungeons seed and the coordinates in a text file then use the FindStructureSeedFromDungeons-0.1.0.jar to get the common structure seed
+Before 1.14 use twice the jar for the version, get the neil.dungeons seed and the coordinates in a text file then use the neil.FindStructureSeedFromDungeons-0.1.0.jar to get the common structure seed
 ```